RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ### Instructions for Mathematica 9 and 10

 Click [here](https://github.com/RuleBasedIntegration/Rubi/releases/download/4.16.0.4/Rubi-4.16.0.4.paclet)
-to download `Rubi-4.16.0.4.paclet` to the downloads directory on your computer.
+to download `Rubi-4.16.0.4.paclet` to the Downloads directory on your computer.
 Then issue the `PacletInstall` command
 ```mma
 PacletInstall[FileNameJoin[{path, "Rubi-4.16.0.4.paclet"}]
 ```
-where `path` is the full path name of the downloads directory on your computer.
+where `path` is the full path name of the Downloads directory on your computer.
 This command will install the paclet on your computer as a package named Rubi in Mathematica's paclet repository.
 Use the command
 ```mma